arthurz323/research-proposal/maz_research-proposal.md

 - M2 sends a predictive flow to V1

-- thus completes the update loop
+- thus completes the update subnetwork

 [the input from ACC to V1 has a role in attentional modulation of visual responses (Zhang et al., 2014) and experience-dependent spatial predictions (Fiser et al., 2016).]
 Leinweber 2017